Bovine malignant catarrhal fever: Epidemiology

 The incubation period of BMCF is not known, however intranasal challenge with AHV-1 induced MCF in one hundred percent of challenged cattle between 2.5 and 6 weeks.

 Shedding of the virus is greater from 6–9 month old lambs than from adults.
-After experimental infection of sheep, there is limited viral replication in nasal cavity in the first 24 hours after infection, followed by later viral replication in other tissues.
+After experimental infection of sheep, there is limited viral replication in the nasal cavity in the first 24 hours after infection, followed by later viral replication in other tissues.

 Clinical signs

 The most common form of the disease is the head and eye form.
 Typical symptoms of this form include fever, depression, discharge from the eyes and nose, lesions of the buccal cavity and muzzle, swelling of the lymph nodes, opacity of the corneas leading to blindness, inappetence and diarrhea.
 Some animals have neurologic signs, such as ataxia, nystagmus, and head pressing.
 Animals that become infected with the virus can become extremely sensitive to touch, especially around the head.
 It is also possible that become aggressive and charge at approaching animals and people.
 If the virus continues untreated, seizures could develop.
 Affected animal usually die five to ten days of the first signs of clinical signs.
 Once the cow shows clinical signs there is no chance of recovering.

-Peracute, alimentary and cutaneous clinical disease patterns have also been described.
+Fulminant, alimentary and cutaneous clinical disease patterns have also been described.
 Death usually occurs within ten days.
-The mortality rate in symptomatic animals is 90 to 100 percent.
-Treatment is supportive only.
+The mortality rate in symptomatic animals is 90 to 100% Treatment is supportive only.